The Best Way To Celebrate Christmas in the Philippines

 4. The Giant Lantern Festival at San Fernando, Pampanga

-The basic foundation of Christmas lanterns comes from the Filipino parols – the star-shaped lantern commemorating the Star of Bethlehem that symbolizes Philippines light, hope and dreams during the Christmas season.
-But the designs have evolved over time, forming different patterns, shapes and designs that attract people from around the world to the festival.
-The paper lanterns are highlighted with light bulbs to give them a more colourful and attractive look.
-Parols are an important part of Filipino Christmas.
+The basic foundation of Christmas lanterns comes from the Filipino parols – the star-shaped lantern commemorating the Star of Bethlehem that symbolizes Philippine's light, hope, and dreams during the Christmas season.
+But the designs have evolved over time, forming different patterns, shapes, and designs that attract people from around the world to the festival.
+The paper lanterns are highlighted with light bulbs to give them a more colorful and attractive look.
+Carols are an important part of Filipino Christmas.

 5. Iwag Christmas Lights Festival at Pototan, Iloilo

 The Iwag Festival takes place every year starting from December 16, the day of the beginning of the Simbang Gabi as well.
-Organized by the Municipality of Pototan, it is the very own Christmas light celebrations of Iloilo.
-The entire Pototan plaza is decorated with blinding lights,and the festivities go on with cultural shows each night, stalls after stalls of food and beverages and agro-industrial fairs.
+Organized by the Municipality of Pototan, it is the very own Christmas light celebration of Iloilo.
+The entire Pototan plaza is decorated with blinking lights, and the festivities go on with cultural shows each night, stalls after stalls of food and beverages and agro-industrial fairs.
 The whole place looks like a scene taken straight from a book of fairy tales.